(photo by M. A. Al Awaid)

-Driving to work in the small Arabian town where I live, I once saw a big chicken by the road ahead of me.
+Driving to work one day, I once saw a big chicken by the road ahead of me.
 As I came closer, I thought: that is one big chicken.
 I got closer and thought: that is the biggest chicken I have ever seen.
 When I passed it I realized it was a peacock, just hanging out by the side of the road.
-And the funny thing is I know that peacock, he lives in a small palm grove next to the Engineering building.
-When I am in the monthly meeting chaired by the dean of engineering, I can hear the peacock calling.
+And the funny thing is I know that peacock, he lives in a small palm grove next to the one of the buildings where I work.
+When I go to a meeting in a building near where it lives, I can hear that peacock calling.

-Always on the lookout for texts to give to my students, I read a few anthologies of Arab-American poetry.
-One introduction stated that there would be “no poems on camels” in a ‘we are all beyond that cliché’ tone of voice but camels aren’t a trope for me – they are here around me.
+Always on the lookout for texts to give to my students, I often read anthologies of Arabic poetry.
+An introduction to one anthology stated that there would be “no poems on camels” in a ‘we are all beyond that cliché’ tone, but camels aren’t a trope for me – they are here around me.

-I came home once to find about 20 camels tearing at the branches of one trees which hung over my garden wall.
+I came home once to find about 20 camels tearing at the branches of one of the trees which hung over my garden wall.
 I got out of my car and walked across the street to watch them.
-After a few minutes, an old Toyota pick-up came screeching around the corner and a spry older gentleman hopped out and walked over to the herd yelling.
+After a few minutes, a pick-up came screeching around the corner and a spry older gentleman hopped out and walked over to the herd yelling.

 One of the neighborhood kids was standing with me and I asked him to tell the man to leave the camels alone.
-The tree was big enough, and had enough branches inside the wall that the camels could not kill it.
+The tree was big enough and had enough branches inside the wall that the camels could not kill it.
 They were doing me a favor by trimming it back.
-The boy called over to the man who shrugged, got back in his pick-up and waiting for them to finish their lunch.
-Then he moved them down the street.
+The boy called over to the man who shrugged, got back in his pick-up and waited for them to finish their lunch.
+Then he moved the herd down the street.

 All camels in Oman are owned by someone – but many are simply let loose during the day.
 As camels stick together and will not travel too far, if someone is not sent to stay with them all day, you can send someone out about 4pm to find them or they will come home by themselves, walking along the road nose to tail.
-Mothers have their teats tied up in a bag so babies can’t nurse; this (and the idea of extra food, water and safety) keeps camels returning home every night.
+Mothers have their teats tied up in a bag so babies can’t nurse; the need to nurse, eat fodder, drink water, and bed down safely (plus affection) keep camels returning home every night.